 The collaboration with Paul Pritz and Christina Helena Romirer, which has been pursued time and again, has resulted in various works and exhibitions, such as Für morgen ist eine Prognose nicht sinnvoll, Magic Bonus and Cloudy Predictions.

-As Jens of Horst-Jens Olé they sometimes (used to) appear with a mobile telephone booth in the public space that they set up and let it ring to provoke honest and truly anonymous conversations, the TELEFONZELLE.
+As Jens of Horst-Jens Olé they sometimes appear with a mobile telephone booth in the public space that they set up and let it ring to provoke honest and truly anonymous conversations, the TELEFONZELLE.